ome/omero-documentation/omero/sysadmins/unix/server-installation.rst

 and `Ubuntu <https://wiki.ubuntu.com/Releases>`_ are shown in the :ref:`ice-requirements` of the :doc:`/sysadmins/version-requirements` page.

-Using the latest version of Ice is recommended, where possible.
+Using version 3.6 of Ice is required.
 If your package manager provides Ice packages, using these is recommended where possible.
 Distribution-provided packages often have additional bugfixes which are not present in the upstream releases.